ouspg/CompSec-return-templates/Lab3Template/README.md

 ```
 Paste PASSWORD_BYPASS.py here
 ```

+Screenshot of the python console after the script has correctly guessed the password

 ![ ](images/ChipWhispererplaceholder2.png  "Screenshot of the python console after the script has correctly guessed the password")